c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 So I've said, "I don't think this is effective, I think the public -- it doesn't feel logical as a communication to me, and if that's therefore what you want to do, work through it".

 I think people would have known, probably, at the time what the evidence was.
-PHE were continuously providing -- reviewing the evidence on the use of face coverings.
+PHE were continuously providing -- reviewing the evidence on the use of :outline:`face coverings`.
 In fact predominantly at the time I think it was my colleague Jonathan Van-Tam.

 **Counsel Inquiry**: Let me just --

 **Dame Harries**: But can I just go back on that?
-Because actually this was May and I think this was probably the period -- it was coming just after, certainly in the UK, where we'd had the Easter 6 studies and various other things, and it was still not at this point -- I mean, WHO was still not recommending face coverings.
+Because actually this was May and I think this was probably the period -- it was coming just after, certainly in the UK, where we'd had the Easter 6 studies and various other things, and it was still not at this point -- I mean, WHO was still not recommending :outline:`face coverings`.

 So we'd got a position here -- I mean, maybe I was a little bit annoyed, you know, I can see it in the tone there, but where there wasn't a clear policy and yet I was being sent a document to sign off something which I didn't think was very evidence-based.
 But that was not an infrequent occurrence.